 DCRC Lived Experience Project

-The Dementia Centre for Research Collaboration (DCRC) aims to grow partnerships with people with lived experience of dementia.
+The Dementia Centre for Research Collaboration (DCRC) partnered with people with lived experience of dementia as Lived Experience Experts.

-The aims of the DCRC Lived Experience Project are to:
+The aims of the DCRC Lived Experience Expert Group were to:

 Elizabeth Beattie, DCRC Director